ONSdigital/blaise-integration-tests/README.md

 ### Run the tests

-To run a specific test, for example Cati, right-click the Solution from the folder, select Set as Startup Project.
+To run a specific test, for example Cati, right-click the Solution from the folder, and select Set as Startup Project.

 You will need to build the Solution once (ctrl+shift+B), and everytime versions are updated you will need to Clean the Solution (under the Build menu) and Rebuild.